kobesar/mlb/README.md

 I focused on making visuals that analyze the performance of the Mariners (duh I'm a Mariners fan).

-Here is an example of Paul Sewald's pitching heat map which shows his slump in September!
+Here is an example of Paul Sewald's pitching heat map.

 ![Paul Sewald Slump](https://github.com/kobesar/mlb/blob/master/vis/pauldense.png)